Wimmera River in Flood - 16 Jan 2011 (C) Iain Sedgman 2014

 38. Ebenezer Mission

 This old mission in service to the aboriginal community of the day is mainly old buildings and only scant information is provided on site.
 The buildings take you back to a century in time and there is an old cemetery that shows the overseas connection.
 To get there simply drive north from Dimboola towards Jeparit and the mission is located before Antwerp on the left.
 The mission was founded in 1858 by Moravian missionaries.
-NOTE: The site has been CLOSED for around a decade now, as of 2021.
+NOTE: The site has been CLOSED for over a decade now, as of 2023.
 A sign on the highway points this out.
-This is a huge shame as it is of national interest to many Australians, indigenous and non-indigenous alike.
+This is a NATIONAL and local shame as it is of national interest to many Australians, indigenous and non-indigenous alike.
 The site should be declared a National Historic Site and managed accordingly for ALL Australians.
 This is an opportunity for the management of the place to show initiative in coming together with the broader community.
 The church has great acoustics and a concert once a year to showcase local choirs and singers would raise funds to help with its preservation.

 39. Wimmera Mallee Pioneer Museum (at Jeparit)

 With a name like Rainbow you just have to visit.
 Continue north from Jeparit and on the west you will see the Lake Hindmarsh sand dunes that are typical of the eastern sides of Wimmera and Mallee lakes.
 You then pass Geppert's Gate which is well signed and the entrance to the Mallee.
 Rainbow is a town with lots of character and friendly people.
 Check out the bakery and go for a short walk around the town.
 Many of the stores retain their traditional character, particularly the newsagency and hardware store.
 There is also a nice second-hand shop too, and if it is closed, ask at the milkbar, as access may be possible.The town is also a great place to launch out from for a day trip to Wyperfeld National Park.
 Rainbow has many sporting facilities including golf (winter sandscrape course), bowls, tennis and a swimming pool.
 Around 2022 a new small lake was created on the outskirts of the town and is worth a look.

 In 2015 a new art gallery opened in Rainbow.
 The Turbo gallery in the main street of Rainbow, has rotating art exhibitions and features the work of local artist Belinda Eckermann.
 Art supplies and unique gifts are also sold.
 The hours are Tue-Fri 4-5:30pm and Sat 10-2 and Sun 12-4.